Jasperabez/jasperabez.github.io/_posts/2020-03-11-Using-AWS-Rekognition-For-Face-Recognition.md

 3. Repeat Step 1 and 2, and compare the new features with all the faces in the database using a classifier then you will get the desired name/index

-There're some great libraries that you can use to implement these steps, such as the [https://github.com/ageitgey/face_recognition]("face_recognition") library by [https://github.com/ageitgey](Adam Geitgey), which does ease the process relatively.
+There're some great libraries that you can use to implement these steps, such as the ["face_recognition"](https://github.com/ageitgey/face_recognition) library by [Adam Geitgey](https://github.com/ageitgey), which does ease the process relatively.
 However there's still a fair bit of work to setup and deploy, with some accuracy issues.

 Hence, depending on time limitations and the scpoe of your project you might want to opt for a tool like AWS Rekognition which greatly simplifies and abstracts the steps for doing facial recognition for you.